maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Good question.
 Don't know myself.

-I think that on Playstation 4 devices, you can click OPTIONS, then you get a menu and chose "power off" of the Playstation 4.
+I think that on PlayStation 4 devices, you can click OPTIONS, then you get a menu and chose "power off" of the PlayStation 4.
-Or you press the power button on the Playstation 4 - this likely also switches off it "keyboard" - the game controller.
+Or you press the power button on the PlayStation 4 - this likely also switches off it "keyboard" - the game controller.

-But we don't have a Playstation 4 to switch off.
+But we don't have a PlayStation 4 to switch off.
 What I do is to power cycle (switch off and on) Bluetooth in "action center".